coolbutuseless/foist/README.md

       - The encoder uses Mark Adler’s `adler32.c` code from [zlib](https://www.zlib.net/) Copyright (C) 1995-2011, 2016 Mark
         Adler.
-      - A SIMD version of `adler32()` is included but not enabled by default.
+      - A SIMD version of `adler32()` was included but not enabled by default.
 The speed gains weren’t significant enough for the machine imcompatibility headaches it would introduce.
-See `#define ADLER32_SSE` in `write-png.cpp` if you’d like to try it.
       - `crc32` implementation is a very fast slice-by-16 implementation
         by [Stephan Brumme](https://create.stephan-brumme.com/crc32/).
         This is noticeably much faster than the slice-by-4 crc32 that